I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

-There are financing companies that will give you cash to spend on marketing, so non-venture funded companies can more easily compete.
+There are financing companies that will give you cash to spend on marketing, so non-venture-funded companies can more easily compete.

-There are even companies like Lighter Capital that will give you loans without all of the headaches based on your existing revenue.
+Companies like Lighter Capital offer loans based on your existing revenue.

 If everyone is leveraging the same AI marketing technology, how can you beat your competitors?

 Well, it will come down to everything else — price, customer service, upselling, operations, sales.
 All of that small stuff is what’s going to help you win.